KseniiaD/wifi-arsenal/README.md

 * [ninjaberry](https://github.com/mrusme/ninjaberry) - Ninjaberry: Raspberry Pi UI for @bettercap
 * [oculus](https://github.com/abnarain/oculus/) - Lightweight tool to collect traces from wifi
 * [ofxSniffer](https://github.com/HalfdanJ/ofxSniffer/) - Wrapper for the libtins library.
 Libtins can be used to sniff network packages, or to generate network pacakages yourself.
+* [Peanuts](https://github.com/NoobieDog/Peanuts) - Peanuts is a free and open source wifi tracking tool.
+Based on the SensePosts Snoopy-NG project that is now closed.
+* [Phalloc-sniffer](https://github.com/phalloc/phalloc-sniffer) - With the ever increasing dependance on wireless solutions, it sometimes is useful to know the devices around you.
+This software aims to help know the MAC addresses of the devices that are leaving any sort of trace on the airwaves.
 * [phystats](https://github.com/ransford/phystats/) - Gather & plot ieee80211 counters from Linux debugfs
 * [probecap](https://github.com/hydrogen18/probecap/) - A quick and dirty utility to capture and store WiFi probes.
+* [probehunter](https://github.com/mgp25/Probe-Hunter) - Probe Request sniffer + Wigle
 * [probemon](https://github.com/jjb3tee3/probemon/) - Monitors 802.11 probe packets sent from roaming mobile devices.
 Developed using PyLorcon2.
 * [proberequest](https://github.com/SkypLabs/probequest) - Toolkit for Playing with Wi-Fi Probe Requests https://probequest.readthedocs.io/en/…
 * [probesniffer](https://github.com/xdavidhu/probeSniffer/) - A tool for sniffing unencrypted wireless probe requests from devices